jrruethe/jrruethe.github.io/source/_posts/2015-04-26-bitcoin-analogy.markdown

 date: 2015-04-26 12:59:49 -0400
 comments: true
 categories:
+ - Bitcoin
 ---

+This is a simplified analogy that can be used to introduce someone to Bitcoin and how it works.

+{% more %}

 Imagine there are a group of lockers in a public place.
 Each locker has the following: